Five ways to sound like a green energy expert in front of your mates

 Energy plans that offer 100% Carbon Offset mean that your energy provider is buying carbon offset certificates/units from local and overseas projects that include tree planting, land management and renewable power developments to offset carbon emissions generated from your energy usage.
-The Nectr Friends Clean plan is 100% Carbon Offset and available to households in the Ausgrid, Endeavour Energy, Essential Energy and Energex distribution areas.
+The Nectr Friends Clean plan is 100% Carbon Offset and available to households in the Ausgrid, Endeavour Energy, Essential Energy, Energex, and SA Power Networks distribution areas.

 3) Put the spark back into your energy use

 OK, most of us don’t look at our energy bills, let alone know where our energy comes from.

 When looking at an energy plan for your home, it’s always best to speak to your retailer, to get a clear understanding of how they source and support a sustainable energy future.

 Do their plans offer a minimal or increased consideration for the environment?
 If not, consider switching.
 It’s easier than you think.

 Depending on where you live in NSW, SE QLD or SA, Nectr offers electricity plans that are Clean (100% carbon offset) or GreenPower (offset using 100% renewable energy), and they are competitively priced against standard plans.

 They are new to the market, and the team has made a commitment since day one to help their customers join a smart, more sustainable energy movement.

 Their owner, Hanwha Energy Australia has co-invested in two operating solar farms, with two more on the horizon.
 They are also part of the broader Hanwha Energy group – a global leader in energy solutions that specialises in renewable energy and battery storage technologies.
 To find out more about Nectr’s plans, simply head to their Plans and Fees page.

 4) Take little steps to reduce your environmental footprint